sokar27/rock-paper-scisors/README.md

 # rock-paper-scisors
-this is a assigment from the odin project about th game rock paper scisors.
+this is a assigment from the odin project about the game rock paper scisors.